 NASH is a common and serious chronic liver disease caused by excessive fat accumulation in the liver, or steatosis, which induces inflammation and may lead to progressive fibrosis and cirrhosis, followed by eventual liver failure and death.
 NASH is considered to be the second leading cause of hepatocellular carcinoma, and its prevalence is increasing.
-NASH is believed to be one of the most common chronic liver diseases worldwide, with an estimated prevalence of 2% to 5% of the general adult population in the United States, and an estimated prevalence of 2% to 3% in Europe and other developed countries.
-There are currently no therapeutic products approved for the treatment of NASH.
+NASH is believed to be one of the most common chronic liver diseases worldwide, with an estimated prevalence of 2% to 5% of the general adult population in the United States, and an estimated prevalence of 2% to 5% of the treatment of NASH.
 Current treatment options are limited to off-label therapies.
 Given the lack of available treatment options, we believe that there is a significant unmet need for a novel therapy for NASH, particularly in those patients with advanced fibrosis and cirrhosis.

 IPF is a disease characterized by progressive fibrosis of the lungs, which leads to their deterioration and destruction.
 The cause of IPF is unknown.
 Research suggests that there are between 40,000 and 80,000 diagnosed cases of IPF in the United States, with similar prevalence in the European Union.
 Esbriet (pirfenidone) is approved for the treatment of mild to moderate IPF in the United States, the European Union and other countries.
-OFEV (initedanib) has been approved for the treatment of IPF in the United States and has been submitted for regulatory approval in the European Union
+OFEV (nintedanib) has been approved for the treatment of IPF in the United States and has been submitted for regulatory approval in the European Union